 * This is an estimate of the amount of repayable loan financing that may be expended for small DAC projects that also receive grant funding.
 The total amount of anticipated repayable loan financing that is expected to be committed in FY 2020-21 can be found in the DWSRF IUP.

+Applying for SAFER Program Funding

+Interested parties may apply for SAFER Program funding through the Financial Assistance Application Submittal Tool (FAAST) pre-application, which includes a set of general questions regarding the facility/system, project description, and type of funding assistance being requested.
+The pre-application process allows DFA staff to engage with interested parties early to better assist with the application, connect interested parties with TA providers if needed, and determine which funding source within the larger SAFER Program is most appropriate (i.e., SADW Fund or other complementary funding sources).
+More information on the pre-application is available at the Small Community Funding Program website.
+Entities eligible for funding and project eligibility determination information is available in Sections V and VI of the Policy.

 Funding Solution List for Systems Out of Compliance

 Per Health and Safety Code section 116769, subdivision (a)(2), the Fund Expenditure Plan shall contain a list of systems that consistently fail to provide an adequate supply of safe drinking water.
 The list shall include, but is not limited to, all of the following: